Other Warwickshire Operators |

 |

-smaller scale services in or around Coventry, Leamington Spa and Warwick University, but
+smaller scale services in or around Coventry, Leamington Spa and Warwick University

 serving the Fox County This is Leyland National Greenway JL 2159 on 27th June 2001.
 It still wears Urban Fox livery rather than Arriva corporate colours.
 This is Alexander ALX300 V608 DBC loading at Coventry Pool Meadow bus station on 4th January 2002.
 This is P406 DUG entering Coventry Pool Meadow bus station on 14th June 2001.
 It is a Plaxton Paramount 3500.
 This is East Lancs bodied DAF250LF registration number Y702 XJF on display at the Showbus rally on 23rd September 2001.
 Often to be seen on rail replacement work at Leamington Spa Station is A17 AVT, seen here on 19th January 2003.
 Mercedes-Benz W681 JOG at Warwick University on 24th October 2001.
 Harry Shaw are often used by the University and the Student's Union when they need to hire a coach.
 This is VanHool T9 Alizee R72 VVP on 27th June 2001 at Warwick University.
 Contact Details: